Here’s the fact:

 Circle’s Lock Screen Customizer

-Also in Mighty Networks you can control access to each Space.
-They can be public, private, and paid.
+Mighty Networks works similarly – you can make each Space public, private, or paid.

 Mighty Networks plan creation